pranshupatel/ColourBlock/README.md

 # <a name="major-classes"></a>Major Classes

-* Node: the squares that make up the blocks
+* Node: The squares that make up the blocks.
-* Grid: the back end of the game that contains all the nodes and blocks (the Model)
+* Grid: The back end of the game that contains all the nodes and blocks (the Model).
-* Block: the blocks which the user controls as they fall to the bottom
+* Block: The blocks which the user controls as they fall to the bottom.
-* Visuals: the front end of the game that renders the graphics (the View)
+* Visuals: The front end of the game that renders the graphics (the View).
-* Player: the class that processes most inputs and creates new instances of other classes (the Controller)
+* Player: The class that processes most inputs and creates new instances of other classes (the Controller).

 ## <a name="major-classes-node"></a>Node